Amethyst Mineral Information Topics On This Page:

 are other chalcedony varieties.

-Chert is the general term applied to the granular cryptocrystalline varieties of quartz, of which flint and Jasper are examples.
+Chert is the general term applied to the granular cryptocrystalline varieties of quartz, of which Jasper and flint are examples.

-Return to the Index of Amethyst Information Topics
+Return to the Index of Amethyst Mineral Information Topics

-Amethyst has been found in siliceous volcanics, occurring as macroscopic crystals and drusy coverings inside of agate lined amygdaloidal cavities or vugs, often forming geodes.
+Amethyst has been found in siliceous volcanics, occurring as macroscopic crystals and drusy coverings inside of agate and chalcedony lined amygdaloidal cavities or vugs, often forming geodes.
 Amethyst also occurs in quartz veins.

 The purple color of amethyst is due to small amounts (approximately 40 parts per million) of iron (Fe4+) impurities at specific sites in the crystal structure of quartz.
 The difference between amethyst and citrine is only the oxidation state of the iron impurities present in the quartz.
 Upon heating, the iron impurities are reduced and amethyst's purple color fades and becomes yellow to reddish-orange (citrine), green, or colorless depending on the site and original oxidation state of the iron impurities present and the amount and duration of the heating.
 The amethystine color usually can be regained by irradiation which re-oxidizes the iron impurities.
 This irradiation can be done by synthetic means, or it can occur in nature by radioactive decay of nearby radioactive minerals.
 In most cases this is a reversible process, however excessive heating may change the distribution of the iron impurities at the different sites within the quartz making it impossible to convert it back to amethyst by subsequent irradiation.
 The heating process can occur naturally or synthetically.
 At the present, it is not possible to determine whether or not an amethyst or citrine was synthetically irradiated or heated.